 This branch is <number> commits behind develop.

 There are two ways to update your fork.
 The typical way is discussed in GitHub documentation.
-Make sure to update from the correct branch!
+Ensure you are updating your fork from the correct branch.

 It is also possible to use the GitHub interface to update your fork.
 This is referred to as a reverse pull request.
 This method has the downside of inserting unnecessary information into fork commit history.

-Go to your forked repository GitHub page, click New pull request.
+Navigate to the GitHub page for your forked repository and click New pull request.
 You should see the following message:

-There isn’t anything to compare. magento:2.0 is up to date with all commits from <your fork>:2.0.
+There isn’t anything to compare. magento:2.1 is up to date with all commits from <your fork>:2.1.
 Try switching the base for your comparison.

 Click the base link and then click Create pull request.